CHTC/chtc-website-source/_uw-research-computing/htc-job-file-transfer.md

 ---
 highlighter: none
 layout: file_avail
-title: Data Storage Locations on the HTC
+title: Using and transferring data in jobs on the HTC system
 guide:
     order: 1
     category: Handling Data in Jobs